Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Introduction

 Finally, we briefly discuss the limitations of the proposed approach, dividing them into two categories: the limitations of the proof rule itself, and challenges related to implementation.

 Regarding the proof rule proposed in this paper, the first limitation is its incompleteness.
 This incompleteness stems from the reliance on ranking supermartingales; a counterexample can be constructed from a program that is almost-surely terminating but not positively almost-surely terminating.
 Another limitation is that our method cannot directly establish \( \infty \) as a lower bound.
 However, it is important to note that the incompleteness here only means that exact lower bounds cannot always be established in a single proof.
 Our method is ``complete'' in the sense of \citet[Theorem~7]{AbateCAV2025} and \citet[Proof Rule~4.3 and Lemma~4.6]{MajumdarPOPL2025}, i.e., our method still provides lower bounds arbitrarily close to the exact value.
+Our method does not support non-negative expectations.
+This limitation can be addressed to some extent by decomposing mixed-sign expectations \( X \) into positive and negative parts \( X = X^{+} - X^{-} \).

 As for implementation, the current major limitation is the inability to handle exponential functions.
 As seen in many examples throughout the paper, exact lower-bound estimation often requires exponential expressions, and the current tool cannot provide exact bounds for such cases.